Grand Master of the Order of Saint Lazarus (statuted 1910)

 The grand master of the Order of Saint Lazarus (statuted 1910) is the leader of a confraternal order claiming legacy and contingency to the medieval Catholic military order known as the Order of Saint Lazarus.
+The Holy See does not recognize any other organization using the name "Order of Saint Lazarus" as a legitimate order of chivalry outside of the Order of Saints Maurice and Lazarus of the House of Savoy.

 During the period from 1814 to 1841, the order was under the direction of a Council of Officers, with King Louis XVIII (1814–1824) and King Charles X (1824–1831) as protectors of the order.
 It was then passed on, evolving into the current list of grand masters.

 Council of Officers

 The order lost its royal protection in 1831 but continued to function under the direction of the Council of Officers.